 3. Some earnings for the common stock in each of the past 10 years.

 4. Uninterrupted [dividend] payments for at least the past 20 years.

 5. A minimum increase of at least one-third in per-share earnings in the past 10 years.

 6. Current price should not be more than 15 times average earnings.

 7. Current price should not be more than 1-1⁄2 times the book value.

 As a rule of thumb, we suggest that the product of the multiplier times the ratio of price to book value should not exceed 22.5.

 Graham's recommended price for Defensive stocks can be calculated from criteria #6 and #7 as the square root of (22.5 x EPS x BVPS).
 This price is popularly known as the Graham number.

 Graham recommended a minimum portfolio size of 10 and a maximum of 30 for defensive investors.
 Since Defensive stocks are the most well established stocks meeting the most stringent of criteria, the effort required to create and maintain the portfolio can be reduced to a minimum by restricting the portfolio to 10 Defensive stocks.

 A full Graham analysis of all 4000 NYSE and NASDAQ stocks brings up 12 stocks meeting all of Graham's defensive criteria today, even with calculations adjusted for inflation.
-Shown here are the first 10 from the Free Comprehensive Graham Screener (click):
+Shown here are the first 10 from the Classic Graham Screener: